TED Style Speaking Master Class - Free video series!

 It's that horrible moment.
-You've just been called to stage, your audience are silent, waiting for you to open your mouth and now it's your turn.
+You've just been called to stage, your audience is silent, waiting for you to open your mouth and now it's your turn.
 But what do you say?
-How do you start a speech with power and confidence, rather than the usual "Erm... thanks very much for inviting me here"...
+How do you start a speech with power and confidence, rather than the usual "Erm... thanks very much for inviting me here..."

 The simple truth is… your audience will judge you from the moment you start your speech.
-Harsh I know but very true.
-So it's a good idea to start your speech with certainty and confidence.
-Here are some top tips for how to prepare yourself to start your speech with power and confidence.
+It may sound harsh but it's very true.
+So it's a good idea to start your speech with certainty and confidence, to quickly build a connection with the audience so they are eager to hear what you have to say next.

 And now onto what you're going to say.
 First off, avoid starting a speech with lines like:

 This is your moment to shine, so shine from the get-go.
 To start a speech with power, find something unique, engaging and memorable to say.
 And make sure it's a line that you're 100% comfortable with, so your talk flies rather than sags from the beginning.

 You might start your speech with a provocative question -